Hugh Cudlipp: Life and career

 In 1952, Cudlipp was made Editorial Director of the Sunday Pictorial and the Daily Mirror, in the period in which the latter sustained its position as one of the best-selling of British newspapers.
 Roy Greenslade identifies Cudlipp as the mastermind of the paper's editorial formula, responsible for design, choice of campaigns, gimmicks, stunts, and author of iconic headlines.

 Cudlipp was Chairman of the Mirror Group of newspapers from 1963 to 1967, where he oversaw the 1964 launch, as a broadsheet, of The Sun.
 Intended to replace the failing Daily Herald, the choice of format was to prevent it encroaching on Daily Mirror sales.
 The paper was not successful and, in 1969, was sold to Rupert Murdoch, who turned it into a tabloid imitator of and competitor to the Daily Mirror; by 1978, it was outselling the Mirror.

 From 1968 to his retirement in 1973, he was Chairman of the International Publishing Corporation.
 His brothers Percy Cudlipp and Reginald Cudlipp were also national newspaper editors.

 Cudlipp was knighted in 1973 and created Baron Cudlipp, of Aldingbourne in the County of West Sussex in 1974.
 Initially a Labour peer, he joined the nascent Social Democratic Party in 1981.

 In 1974, director/producer John Goldschmidt made the documentary film Telling It Like It Is: Cudlipp's Crusade, featuring Hugh Cudlipp about the "state of the nation", for ATV.
 The IBA insisted that the film was withdrawn from transmission so as not to conflict with legislation on broadcasting in periods just before general elections.
 The script of the film was instead published in sections by several newspapers.
 The film was finally transmitted on ITV after the election.

 Personal life and death

 His first wife was Edith Parnell, who, in 1929, as a 16 year old schoolgirl, became the second person (and youngest person at the time) to swim across the Bristol Channel from Penarth to Weston-super-Mare.
 They married in 1936, although the marriage was not a success as she was simultaneously in love with Tom Darlow, editor of John Bull and kept up an affair with him.
 She died on 13 November 1938, aged 25, after complications from a Caesarean section in a Harley Street clinic.

 His second wife, Eileen Ascroft, whom he married in 1945, died in 1962.
-The following year, he married Joan Latimer Hyland, who died in August 2017.
+The following year, he married Joan Latimer Hyland, who had been editor of the Woman's Mirror until their marriage; she died in August 2017.